-According to the Spanish Law a branch of a foreign company is considered a Permanent Establishment in Spain.
+According to the Spanish domestic legislation a branch of a foreign company is considered a Permanent Establishment in Spain.
 Therefore, it is a taxable entity and the profits attributable to the branch shall be, in principle, subject to the Income Tax.
 In this respect, Spain follows the “separate entity approach” whereby the branch is taxed as if it were a completely separate entity from the head office.
 However, this principle is not always followed consistently, as we will see below.

 A branch can be engaged in any business activity, like manufacturing, trading, providing services or can only be a registered entity without any actual activity.
 Sometimes, foreign entrepreneurs set up a branch in Spain to facilitate the opening of a bank account, getting a Customs Number (called EORI) or getting an EU- VAT number.
 In some cases, the branch is engaged in a business which is the core business of the company it belongs to, but in other cases the branch is devoted to auxiliary or preparatory activities, like keeping merchandise for display, storage or delivery of goods.